Journalism & Mass Communications

 1. The replacement of a required course by a course of very similar content.

 3. The replacement of a required course with significant professional experience.
 This will be allowed only in rare instances.
 The experience will substitute only for course content, not for credit hours.
 Additional credit hours may be needed to maintain minimum credit hour requirements for graduation.

-Students who left the university in good standing may be readmitted in the College of Journalism and Mass Communications, and they may choose the bulletin under which they wish to graduate according to the following guidelines:
+Students who left the university in good standing may be readmitted to the College of Journalism and Mass Communications and they may choose the bulletin under which they wish to graduate according to the following guidelines:

 1. Students must fulfill the requirements stated in the Undergraduate Bulletin for the year they enter the College of Journalism and Mass Communications or in any subsequent bulletin published while they are enrolled in the college.

-2. A student must, however, meet the requirements from one bulletin only rather than choosing a portion from one bulletin and the remainder from another.
+2. A student must meet the requirements from one bulletin only rather than choosing a portion from one bulletin and the remainder from another.